andymikulski/Code-Samples/Real-Life/README.md

 Work/Real-Life Projects
 ===

-Here you can find samples I've produced while working full-time for [http://www.firstborn.com/](Firstborn) and [http://www.mondorobot.com/](Mondo Robot).
+Here you can find samples I've produced while working full-time for [firstborn](http://www.firstborn.com/) and [Mondo Robot](http://www.mondorobot.com/).
 Each directory will have its own README to provide information for each sample.

 ## Firstborn
 The `Firstborn` directory contains snippets of [http://www.firstborn.com/](firstborn.com), which I solely developed the front end using TypeScript.